 No, a new nursing graduate who is waiting to take their NCLEX-RN may apply.
 Also, a RN with a license in another state may apply.
 Both of these situations make you eligible for a license so you can be provisionally admitted pending successfully obtaining your license to practice as a RN in Michigan.

-Programs available as full time or part time: FNP, Nurse Educator/Administrator.
+Programs available as full time or part-time: Primary Care Family Nurse Practitioner, Nurse Educator/Administrator.

-The full time FNP program only begins in the fall while the part time FNP program can be started in fall or winter.
+The full-time Primary Care Family Nurse Practitioner program only begins in the fall while the part-time Primary Care Family Nurse Practitioner program can be started in fall or winter.
 All other programs can be started any semester.
 Please note that our Nurse Educator courses are offered in the spring.

 Once a student applies and is admitted, the admission is good for one calendar year.
 After one year, minor updates will be required to update the original application information.
 References can also be used for a later start date.

-The classes are mostly hybrid (part online and part face-to-face meetings) and some are entirely online.
-All but one FNP class is in the evening at 4-7 p.m. or 7-10 p.m.
-We make the schedule as student-friendly as possible, so if you are taking classes part time, your classes for the semester will be on the same night so that you only drive to campus once a week.
+The classes are mostly online and a few have up to three face-to-face meetings.
+Most face-to-face classes are in the evening at 4-7 p.m. or 7-10 p.m.
+We make the schedule as student-friendly as possible, so if you are taking classes part-time, your classes for the semester will be on the same night so that you only drive to campus once a week.

-We plan class schedules in advance so you can oftern know the days and times of your classses at least several months in advance.
+We plan class schedules in advance so you can often know the days and times of your classes at least several months in advance.
 If requested, the graduate nursing coordinator can provide a total program predicted schedule, and although it is not guaranteed, it will give you a better idea of what can be expected.

 The Graduate Nursing Program Coordinator is your academic advisor who gives you a program plan when you are admitted based on your application indications.
 If changes are needed or requested, just contact the coordinator and request a new plan of study to meet your needs.
 Taking a semester off or slowing down happens from time to time and does not take you out of the program.

-Graduate Programs at SVSU also provides an orientation program on the Tuesday evening before classes begin.
-Although it is not specific to the nursing program, the short presentation does provide helpful information and then pairs new graduate students with their program coordinators for dinner and discussion.
+Graduate Programs at SVSU also provides an orientation program on Tuesday evening before classes begin.
+Although it is not specific to the nursing program, the resource fair and networking with faculty and other students does provide helpful information.

-If you have additional questions about the MSN, please contact the Graduate Nursing Coordinator, Dr. Karen Brown-Fackler, at firstname.lastname@example.org.
+If you have additional questions about the MSN, please contact the Graduate Nursing Coordinator, Dr. Cynthia Hupert, at email@example.com.
 She will be more than happy to answer your questions.
 She is full time nursing faculty member who teaches in the graduate nursing program and serves as academic advisor for all graduate nursing students.

 When your application is submitted to the Office of Graduate Admissions, the staff will begin processing your application and will share it with the Graduate Nursing Coordinator.
 It may take a few days from when materials are received until they are available to the coordinator.
 Only complete applications are shared with the coordinator.
 The Graduate Nursing Coordinator may contact you with information regarding the status of your application.
 She will act on your application on behalf of the graduate nursing faculty who set the admission requirements.